 The words IFDS are community trademarked No.002348621.

-The latest certificate of registration can be found here: ISO Certificate: Expires June 2021
+The latest certificate of registration can be found here: ISO27001 Certificate: Expires June 2024 (opens in new window).

 International Financial Data Services (Canada) Ltd. (“IFDS”) is committed to personal privacy and to the protection of personal information.